The 10 Best Sports Bars In Sydney To Watch The Paris Olympics 2024 With The Biggest Screens & Bevvies

 (Image: Coogee Bay Hotel)

 This classic Sydney sports bar has huge screens and incredible pub grub.
-It’s also broadcasting the Paris Olympics from The Garden – so you can enjoy every single major event.
+It’s also broadcasting the Olympic Games from The Garden – so you can enjoy every single major event.
 You can find the pub’s schedule here.

 Address: 253 Coogee Bay Rd, Coogee NSW 2034